testsmith-io/chrome-devtools-java-client/README.md

 ## Debugging chrome

-In order to debug chrome when using this library, set the logger `com.github.kklisura.cdt.launch.chrome.output` to `DEBUG` level.
+In order to debug chrome when using this library, set the logger `com.github.testsmith.cdt.launch.chrome.output` to `DEBUG` level.
 See [ChromeLoggingExample](cdt-examples/src/main/java/com/github/kklisura/cdt/examples/ChromeLoggingExample.java) for more information.
 Be sure to remove or turn the logger off, when done.

 ## Running unit tests